 Calibrate your sensor.

-For best user experience, we highly recommend using the Calibrator app to calibrate your sensor's depth feed to the iPad's color feed.
+For the best user experience, we highly recommend using the Calibrator app to calibrate your sensor's depth feed to the iPad's color feed.
 You will need to do this without the Wide Vision Lens.
 For full instructions on how to calibrate your sensor, please check out this article: Getting Started - How to Use the Calibrator App

 Acceptable object sizes

-It is important to know is what size objects you can scan.
+It is important to know what size objects you can scan.
 Typically speaking, Structure Sensor (Mark II) and Structure Sensor Pro can scan objects as small as a grapefruit and as large as a medium-sized residential room.

 If your objects are too small, you may need to add “tracking objects” to your scene.
 These are small objects that you can add to help give your scene more geometry that you will later crop out.